elibiz443/sema/README.md

 ## Usage

+And then execute:

-In the terminal, write: irb
+In the terminal, write:

+    $ irb

-From there, write: require 'sema'
+From there, write:

+    > require 'sema'

 You should be able to see the following message:

     This is 'Hello World' in Swahili meaning; Hello world, How are you doing?

     Habari Dunia

     Mnaendelea Aje?

     => true

  That's it!
 Congrats!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.